ember-template-lint/ember-template-lint/docs/rule/attributes-order.md

 # attributes-order

-Element attributes must be ordered, by default the order is:
+Element attributes must be ordered.
+By default, the order is:

-For angle bracket invocation syntax:

 - arguments
 - attributes